mafh612/tsmeta/README.md

 ```

 ## intend
+_tsmeta_ can create schemas for either documentation of your RestAPI as well as the needed schemas for your GraphqlAPI for your typescript node application.
+Using simply typescript classes and a few annotations.

-- _tsmeta_: only for typescript projects
+- _tsmeta_: can only be used for typescript projects
 - _tsmeta_: create schema and data files for these applications:
   - __[OpenAPI Specification 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md)__
   - __[GraphQL](https://graphql.org/)__